arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 type AckMessage struct {
 	// A list of digests for nodes in the peer's state that:
+	//
 	//    1.
 The peer node has not seen.
 	//    2.
-Have a younger heartbeat than in the sender's Digest.
+Have an older heartbeat than in the sender's Digest.
+	//
 	Digests []Digest
 	// A NodeMap of nodes in the peer's state that:
 	//